 Which Type of Steel is Used for Roll Cages?

 There are a lot of options for the type of mild steel or other you can use to build a roll cage.
-Many people often compare Cold Drawn Seamless (CDS) and T45 mild steel.
-However, it is not the correct thing to do as CDS is a method of manufacturing rather than a type of mild steel.
-The most commonly used high-strength mild steel tubing material used is made by the CDS method.
+Many people often compare Cold Drawn Seamless (CDS) or Drawn Over Mandrel (DOM) to other grades of mild steel.
+However, it is not the correct thing to do as CDS/DOM are methods of manufacturing rather than a type of mild steel.
+The most commonly used high-strength mild steel tubing material used is made by the CDS and DOM methods, so you will see that used to describe many roll cage materials.
+Please remember that is NOT an alloy/metal, it is a process sued to make tubing.

 Roll Over Protection Tube 510 has a special high-quality rating specially designed for its safety application in roll cages and car chassis.
 This material meets the official specifications of most authorities, so it is a good choice when it comes to building cages for drag racing and speed racing events.